 Since my recovery from kidney cancer in 2017, my wife Shirley and I have significantly altered our diet.
 We took a big leap when we went on a 60-day digestive reset diet to restore gut health in 2018.
 That led us to only eating wild-caught salmon, free-range, organic chicken, or grass-fed beef once a week.
 We weighed the plant-based diet pros and cons but hadn’t eliminated meat completely.
 Just like for most people, there was a time when we asked ourselves, is a plant-based diet healthy?

-However, while on a trip to Dallas last month (October 2019) for our Elepreneurs business, we watched a documentary in our hotel room that led us to eliminate meat from our diet altogether.
+However, while on a trip to Dallas in October 2019 we watched a documentary in our hotel room that led us to eliminate meat from our diet altogether.
 Even though this is not a plant-based diet blog, it is a topic we write a lot about and for good reason.

 The Game Changers on Netflix